zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 2022-08-02 09:39:08.369 CEST zeebe Received new exporter state {elasticsearch=252, MetricsExporter=252}
 ```

+At some point the retry stopped and we can see in the experiment output that we were able to start process instances on all partitions.
 This is great, because it means the experiment was successful executed and our deployment distribution is failure tolerant.

 #### Enhancement